 Updated 1099 Reporting Thresholds

-Businesses can once again fully deduct domestic Research and Experimental (R&E) costs from January 1, 2025, to 2029.
+Businesses can once again fully deduct domestic R&D costs from January 1, 2025, to 2029 (international R&D must still be amortized).

 Bonus Depreciation Returns: